angelahe/SPAtext/README_AH.md

 title includes problem # test - does not pass as written, even though it returns the matching string

 invokes router when loaded - does not pass, does not even run

+# ch 5
+learnjs new folder created, deleted it google auth doesn't seem to work in cloud locally, says it is signed in, but your profile is empty
+expected: should have email address and name at a minimum displayed in cloud - google icon does not change to signed in all tests (in cloud) run as passed all tests (locally) run as passed